oyeesharme/Secrets/README.md

 Have awkward secrets?
-Wanna share them with people without exposing your identity?
+Wanna share them with people anonymously?